Dynamical quantum ergodicity from energy level statistics: Time dependence of persistence amplitudes

 with $\overline{\Theta}(x) = 1$ if $x$ is true and $0$ otherwise.
 Each term with fixed $r$ in \eqref{eq:dpt1b} represents a sum over paths for the transition amplitude from any $\lvert C_{k}\rangle$ to $\lvert C_{k+r}\rangle$.

-Now, we apply the assumption of error coefficient pairing, by considering only terms where .
+Now, we apply the assumption of error coefficient pairing, by considering only terms where as many $m_j$ as possible are each paired with a corresponding $m_k = -m_j$.
 For even $s$ in Eq.~\eqref{eq:dpt2}, restricting to such pairings necessarily implies that $m_1+\ldots+m_s =0$.
 For odd $s$, it is not possible to pair all error coefficients and a free error coefficient remains, whose index must necessarily be $r$ if the remaining coefficients are paired.
 Schematically (in the sense that we avoid explicitly enumerating the possible pairings), for non-negative integer $u$,

 In the second line, we have accounted for $s=2u+1$ different ways of choosing the unpaired coefficient, and used $s \binom{\ptau}{s} = (\ptau+1-s)\binom{\ptau}{s-1}$.

 For a given $u$, the sum over pairings and coefficients within the braces in Eqs.~\eqref{eq:pairingsum1} and \eqref{eq:pairingsum2} are identical, irrespective of the value of $r$.
 Treating $g_1$ as a formally independent parameter that we can take partial derivatives with respect to, we can further replace $(\ptau-2u)$ with $(\ptau-g_1 \vec{\partial}/\partial g_1)$ acting on its right in Eq.~\eqref{eq:pairingsum2}, which moves all the $u$ dependence to inside the braces.
 For even $\ptau$, this means that each sum over $s$ in Eq.~\eqref{eq:dpt1b} --- which is naturally restricted to even $s$ for $r=0$ and odd $s$ for $r\neq 0$ after pairing --- produces coefficients for all $r$ that are identical except for the operators outside the braces in Eqs.~\eqref{eq:pairingsum1} and \eqref{eq:pairingsum2}.
 If the time dependence is sufficiently slow, the result for odd $\ptau$ can be extrapolated (to a good approximation) in any convenient way between those for $\ptau\pm 1$.
 Thus, we have the approximate form